Author: Vanessa Ngan, Staff Writer, 2003.

 3: extensive ulceration or abscesses

-Diabetics are also very prone to secondary infection of the ulcer (wound infection) and surrounding skin (cellulitis).
+People with diabetes are also very prone to secondary infection of the ulcer (wound infection), sinus formation, surrounding skin (cellulitis) and underlying bone (osteomyelitis).

 Management of diabetic foot ulcer is primarily aimed at prevention.
 Strategies include: